BobWritesCode/ci-Project2/README.md

 ***
 ## Features
 Random Result Generator is filled with features for the end user and there is a lot of stuff also happening in the background.
-In this section we will breakddown  the different features and what is happening in the background.
+In this section we will breakdown the different features and what is happening in the background.

 ### Existing Features

 #### Desktop and Mobile viewing

 It was important to make sure that this site worked across mobile and desktop.
-Using Flex and a combination of viewport typography the site displays very well across different screensizes.
+Using Flex and a combination of viewport typography the site displays very well across different screen sizes.

   - **Desktop**\
   ![Desktop Snapshot](/assets/images/readme/dekstop-snapshot.webp)\